Federal Control: Chips/RFID: Page 8

 How RFID Tags Could Be Used to Track Unsuspecting Peopl

-Because the tags were designed to be powerful tracking devices and they typically incorporate little security, people wearing or carrying them are vulnerable to surreptitious surveillance and profiling.
+Because the tags were designed to be powerful tracking devices and

 Source: Scientific American, August 2008